OlafRadicke/gthumb-workarounds/readme.md

 ##  cleanup_filenames ##

-This role removes diese rolle entfernt alle Sonderzeichen in Dateinamen und ersetzt sie durch "\_"
+This role removes all special characters in file names and replaces them with "\_"

 ##  delete_abandoned_comments ##